Codex Basilensis A. N. III. 12: History

-It probably was brought to Basel by Cardinal Ragusio (1380–1443), who may have acquired it in Constantinople when he attended the Council of Florence in 1431.
+It was probably brought to Basel by Cardinal Ragusio (1380–1443), who may have acquired it in Constantinople when he attended the Council of Florence in 1431.
 In 1559 it was presented to the monastery of the Preaching Friars.
-In the same year it was transferred to Basel University Library (A. N. III.
+In the same year it was transferred to Basel University Library (shelf number A. N. III.
 12), in Basel (Switzerland), where it is currently housed.
 It formerly had the shelf-number B VI.
 21, but is now K IV.
 35.